Symplectic Bott-Chern cohomology of solvmanifolds: Applications

 In this section, as an application of Theorem \ref{thm:sympl-cohom-compl-solv}, we explicitly compute the symplectic cohomologies of some low-dimensional nilmanifolds and solvmanifolds.

 We recall that, by \cite[Theorem 4.4]{angella-tomassini-5}, for a compact manifold $X$ endowed with a symplectic structure, for any $k\in\Z$, the inequality

 holds.
 Furthermore, the equality holds for any $k\in\Z$ if and only if $X$ satisfies the Hard Lefschetz Condition.
 Non-tori nilmanifolds never satisfy the Hard Lefschetz Condition by \cite[Theorem A]{benson-gordon-nilmanifolds}.
 Hence, for nilmanifolds, the numbers $\left\{\Delta^k\right\}_{k\in\Z}$ provide a degree of non-K\"ahlerianity.
 As regards Hard Lefschetz Condition for solvmanifolds, we refer to \cite{kasuya-jdg, kasuya-osaka}.
+Finally, recall that, by \cite[Theorem 4.3]{tardini-tomassini}, for compact symplectic manifolds, it holds always $\Delta^1=0$.

 (As a matter of notations, by writing the structure equations of the Lie algebra $\g$ associated to a solvmanifold, we write, e.g., $(0,0,0,12)$: we mean that there exists a basis $\left\{e^1,e^2,e^3,e^4\right\}$ of $\g^*$ such that $\de e^1=\de e^2=\de e^3=0$ and $\de e^4=e^1\wedge e^2$; furthermore, we shorten $e^1\wedge e^2=:e^{12}$; we follow the notations in \cite{salamon, bock, cavalcanti-gualtieri}.)